GiulioSurya/RAship---Liquidity-Risk-Premium/README.md

 Conducting regression analysis to identify and measure the illiquidity premium.
 This repository will include data preparation scripts, factor extraction methods, and analytical results.

+### Workflow

+1. **Documentation of Proxies and Requirements**
+   I will begin by creating a comprehensive document that will serve as the foundation for dataset construction.
+This document will outline each liquidity proxy, including necessary information such as assumptions (e.g., model-based considerations) and the implementation steps.
+This reference will guide the coding and ensure consistency in constructing the dataset.

+2. **Data Collection**
+   Once the documentation is complete, I will use data sources like Datastream, Bloomberg, or other available platforms to gather the necessary data.

+3. **Dataset Creation**
+   Using R, I will build a dataset containing all the specified liquidity proxies.

+4. **Analysis and Review**
+   Finally, I will proceed with the analysis in collaboration with Professor Luca Trapin to interpret results and refine the approach as needed.